Africa and the Middle East

 For more information on doing business and opportunities in Africa please see the Austrade website.

-The Australian Government will provide an estimated $119 million in total Official Development Assistance to Sub-Saharan Africa in 2019-20.
-This will include an estimated $31.8 million in bilateral funding to the Africa Program managed by DFAT.
+The Australian Government provided an estimated $136.6 million in total Official Development Assistance to Sub-Saharan Africa in 2019-20.

 Australia's funding to Africa supports the Foreign Policy White Paper agenda to broaden our international influence in support of stability, prosperity and cooperation to address global challenges.
 Our program builds people-to-people links, supports inclusive economic growth, provides humanitarian assistance to vulnerable groups and promotes gender equality.